 Thank you so much, Jessica!

 Dear reader, are you a product designer, handmade business, or creative shop owner looking for a community?
 May I suggest the Aeolidia Biz Tips group on Facebook?
 We would love to have you.
-All of our newsletter subscribers get invited to the group, invited to our members’ area (which is jam-packed with tools to help you grow your business), and get my very best and timeliest tips delivered personally.
-Join below:
+All of our newsletter subscribers get invited to the group and get my very best and timeliest tips delivered personally.
+Join here.

 Could You Use Actionable Tips to Improve Your Sales?